ParslFest 2023 - The Parsl Community Meeting (Oct 19-20)

 Thursday, October 19, 12 pm - 5 pm CDT (17:00 - 22:00 UTC)

-• Alex Brace: Coupling Streaming AI and HPC Ensembles to chieve 100-1000x Faster Biomolecular Simulations
+• Alex Brace: Coupling Streaming AI and HPC Ensembles to achieve 100-1000x Faster Biomolecular Simulations - video, slides

-• Sander Vandenhaute: Psiflow: An All-in-One Companion for Your Born-Oppenheimer Adventures
+• Sander Vandenhaute: Psiflow: An All-in-One Companion for Your Born-Oppenheimer Adventures- video, slides

-• Jonathan Ozik: Developing Distributed High-performance Computing Capabilities of an Open Science Platform for Robust Epidemic Analysis
+• Jonathan Ozik and Valerie Hayot-Sasson: Developing Distributed High-performance Computing Capabilities of an Open Science Platform for Robust Epidemic Analysis - video, slides

 3:00 pm - Break

-• Ben Clifford: code maturity and community building
+• Ben Clifford: Code and Community - slides

 5:00 pm - Closing